 Use Your Head not Your Heart, Look at Probabilities

 In order to decide whether you should cash out or not use your head not your heart.
 It is often a good idea not to use the cash out function when wagering on things you really care about, like your own football team.
 Many people will cash out early simply because they can’t stand the stress of waiting for the final result.
-This is less likely to happen to you if you are not as emotionally invested, try to use cashout on wagers where your assessment is more objective.
+This is less likely to happen to you if you are not as emotionally invested, so try to use cash out on wagers where your assessment is more objective.

-Look at the probabilities and do your own research, let’s look at the earlier example of Man United winning 2-0 against Arsenal in the 75th minute and you have a bet on them to win 2-0.
-Have a look at how often Man United concede or score in the last 15 minutes, both in general and against Arsenal, this may help you make your mind up.
+Let’s look at the earlier example of Man United winning 2-0 against Arsenal in the 75th minute and you have a bet on them to win 2-0.
+Have a look at how often Man United concede or score in the last 15 minutes, both in general and against Arsenal; this may help you make your mind up.
 If there is a goal in say 30% of matches in the last 15 minutes this means there isn’t a goal in 70% of matches.
-Now if cash out is offering you more than 70% of your total winnings on balance this could be a good time to cash in.
+Therefore, if cash out is offering you more than 70% of your total winnings, then on balance, this could be a good time to cash in.

 What Sports and Markets is Cash Out Available On?